The Ins and Outs of Web Scraping for Job Postings

 - Providing job aggregator websites like jooble.org with new job information

-- Gathering data relevant to employment trends and market analysis
+- Gathering relevant data on employment trends and market conditions to write about

 - Tracking competitors’ employment, benefits, and compensations